 • Depletion of collagen reproduction resources

 Biologically, the body has certain limits to its restorative capacity.
-Frequent use of high intensity ultrasound waves can disrupt the natural balance and cause side effects.
-While short-term results are positive, excessive stimulation can lead to tissue damage and worsening of skin conditions.
+Frequent use of high-intensity ultrasound waves can disrupt the natural balance and cause side effects.
+While short-term results are positive, excessive stimulation with HIFU can lead to tissue damage and skin deterioration.
+These predictions are still under investigation and there are currently no long-term studies.
+Rather, research is focused on optimizing procedures, minimizing side effects, and safety.

 For now, it is advisable to apply HIFU at reasonable intervals, taking into account the individual characteristics of the skin and its capacity for regeneration.

-When is HIFU useful and what is the difference between Ultherapy & Ultraformer
+When is HIFU useful and what is the difference between Ultherapy & Ultraformer?

 Doctor explaining the applications and safety protocols of the HIFU procedure in a professional video.